(Updated Dec. 10, 2023)

 Said Jocketty to the St. Louis Post-Dispatch: “We see him as a top-of-the-rotation kind of guy in a couple of years.”

-Some thought the Cardinals had given up too much in dealing Drew.
 In retrospect, Jocketty took advantage of the Braves, who were desperate to replace the run production supplied by departed free agents Gary Sheffield in right field and Javy Lopez at catcher.

-“That was tough to do,” Schuerholz said of including Wainwright in the deal.
-“But, under the circumstances, we had no choice.”
+“That was tough to do,” Schuerholz said of including Wainwright in the deal, “but, under the circumstances, we had no choice.”

 (Drew and Marrero each would play one season for the Braves.
 Drew departed through free agency for the Dodgers.
 Marrero was dealt to the Royals.)

-“The Cardinals, who already had invested more than $15 million in Drew, couldn’t afford to gamble additional substantial revenue on his ambivalence and fragility,” Miklasz wrote.
-“Wainwright is a legitimately bright prospect and a potential steal for the Cardinals, but if Duncan and La Russa are around beyond the 2004 season, it may not matter because they can’t develop young pitchers.
-Perhaps young Wainwright will be nurtured and saved by the next regime.”
+Post-Dispatch columnist Bernie Miklasz endorsed the deal, though he was concerned whether La Russa and pitching coach Dave Duncan were best-suited to develop a young arm.
+“Wainwright is a legitimately bright prospect and a potential steal for the Cardinals,” Miklasz wrote, “but if Duncan and La Russa are around beyond the 2004 season, it may not matter because they can’t develop young pitchers.
+Perhaps Wainwright will be nurtured and saved by the next regime.”

 At Class AAA Memphis in 2004, Wainwright was 4-4 with a 5.37 ERA when elbow discomfort caused him to discontinue throwing in June.